Quite often, bone cancer is the result of metastasis

 - meaning, a cancer from elsewhere has migrated to the bone.
 These cancers show the original cancerous cells and not those associated with bone cancer.
 In these cases, the cancer is treated by following the original course of treatment for the initial tumor.

-However, there are malignant cancers of the bone although they are quite low, composing only around 1% of those diagnosed.
+However, there are primary cancers of the bone-- meaning the cancer starts in the bone-- although they are quite low, composing only around 1% of those diagnosed.
 Because bones are composed of osteoid

 (hard or compact), cartilaginous